SchoolOfCode/node-101-workshop-williams-and-yegana/README.md

   {
     name: "School of Code mug",
     count: 1,
-    whatILike: "It has my cute pixel character on it!"
+    whatILike: "It has my cute pixel character on it!", },
-  },
   {
     name: "School of Code hat",
     count: 2,
-    whatILike: "An often overlooked fashion accessory" },
+    whatILike: "An often overlooked fashion accessory", },
   {
     name: "School of Code pillow",
     count: 1,
     whatILike: "Eat.
 Sleep.
 Code.
-Repeat :)"
+Repeat :)",
-  }
+  },
 ];
 ```